Ziv-spec/randomfun/articles/software-design.md

 # Safety

 One thing that I was never taught or thought about was the safety of program.
 Until I read great article The Coming Software Apocalypse showcasing how the proliferation of software and how it quickly seeped through the cracks of everyday safety systems.
 From the elevator to managing water, cars, medical equipment and almost all critical systems today, software is at the bedrock of society.
 This placed large safety concerns since bugs in software are invisible.

+NOTES: We shall explore the problem of software safety using examples of real world cases:

 # Antifragile